-- 4. Drain Toilet.
+- 4. Open Faucets.
+Turn on the water pump and open all sink faucets and shower head knobs.
+Leave open after water stops flowing. - 5.
+Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 5.
+Then turn water pump switch off. - 6.
 Drain Water Heater.
 Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the motorhome.
 (Requires socket and ratchet).